 SATURDAY 7TH AND SUNDAY 8TH SEPTEMBER: Have you, or your child, ever seen a cheeky robin at the birdfeeder and wished you could capture that in a spectacular photo?
 How about a butterfly poised delicately on a flowerhead, or a heron watching the world go by at the river?
-Award-winning Scottish nature photographer LAURIE CAMPBELL is leading two photography workshops so you can learn to do just that.
+Award-winning Scottish wildlife photographer LAURIE CAMPBELL is leading two photography workshops so you can learn to do just that.

 We have free buses to and from the event.
 Buses leave Langholm at the Paper Shop stop at 2pm, 3pm, and 5pm.
 They return from the Walled Garden at 2.45pm, 4.45pm, and 7pm.